Dentons, Dacheng merge to create world’s biggest law firm

-BEIJING Multinational law firm Dentons and China's biggest legal practice Dacheng Law Offices said on Tuesday they had signed off on their merger, a move that will create the world's biggest law firm.
+BEIJING Multinational law firm Dentons and China's biggest legal practise Dacheng Law Offices said on Tuesday they had signed off on their merger, a move that will create the world's biggest law firm.

 The new firm, which will be only the second time a Chinese firm and a global firm have combined, will count more than 6,500 lawyers in 50 countries.